Uganda Air Force

 Uganda People's Defence Force Air Force, more commonly known as the Ugandan Air Force, is a branch of the Uganda People's Defence Force.
 Its headquarters are located at Entebbe, Uganda.
-The current air force commander is Charles Lutaaya, while anuel Kwihangana serves as chief of air staff.
+The current air force commander is Charles Lutaaya, while Emmanuel Kwihangana serves as chief of air staff.

 History

-Uganda Peoples' Defence Forces (UPDF) - Air Force
+Uganda Army Air Force

-The UPDF - Air Force traces its history to 1964, when the country's first air force was established with Israeli aid.
-This military branch was officially called the "UPDF - Air Force" (UPDF - AF).
+The Ugandan Air Force traces its history to 1964, when the country's first air force was established with Israeli aid.
+This military branch was officially called "Uganda Army Air Force" (UAAF).
 Its first aircraft was of Israeli origin, and its initial pilots trained in Israel.
 As Uganda's government forged closer links with the Eastern Bloc, the UAAF began to acquire more aircraft as well as support in training from the Soviet Union, Czechoslovakia, and Libya.
 Israeli aid initially continued as well.
 After Idi Amin seized power during the 1971 Ugandan coup d'état, the Uganda Army, including its air force, were further expanded.
 At the same time, corruption and infighting increased, while foreign aid began to decline, reducing the UAAF's ability to operate.

 Much of the UAAF was destroyed in Operation Entebbe in 1976, although it was subsequently rebuilt with mainly Libyan and Soviet support.

 By late 1978, the UAAF was commanded by Lieutenant Colonel Christopher Gore and consisted of several dozen MiG-21MFs, MiG-21UMs, MiG-17s, and MiG-15UTIs.
-Some of the available aircraft were not combat-worthy, however, and were abandoned during the Uganda–Tanzania War without seeing action.
+Some of the available aircraft were not combat-ready, however, and were abandoned during the Uganda–Tanzania War without seeing action.
 The lack of spare parts especially affected the Mig-15s and MiG-17s.
 The UAAF was split into three fighter squadrons.
-However, the force was effectively wiped out during the 1978/1979 air campaign of the Uganda–Tanzania War.
-Its pilots and technicians scattered, many fleeing abroad; its aircraft were lost or taken by the Tanzanians.
+However the force was effectively wiped out during the 1978/1979 air campaign of the Uganda–Tanzania War.
+Its pilots and technicians scattered, many fleeing abroad; its aircraft was lost or taken by the Tanzanians.

 Air forces from 1979

-After Idi Amin’s overthrow and the UAAF's destruction during the Uganda-Tanzania War, subsequent Ugandan governments made repeated attempts to organize a new air force.
+After Idi Amin had been overthrown and the UAAF's been destroyed during the Uganda-Tanzania War, there were repeated attempts by the next Ugandan governments to organize a new air force.
 The new national military, generally known as Uganda National Liberation Army (UNLA), acquired a few helicopters and organized a small air wing.
 A further restoration remained impossible due to lack of funding as well as renewed internal conflict, as the country plunged into a civil war known as Ugandan Bush War.

 The Bush War was won by the rebel National Resistance Movement (NRM) in 1986, resulting in the organization of yet another national military.
-The NRM government began rebuilding the air force, but the "Ugandan Peoples' Defence Forces - Air Force" remained extremely small until the 1990s, counting just 100 personnel by 1994.
+The NRM government began rebuilding the air force, but the "Ugandan People's Defence Air Force" remained extremely small until the 1990s, counting just 100 personnel by 1994.